 The 1990 Donruss Baseball set came especially loaded across the deck.
 It contained 716 cards (Donruss’s largest set) and was packed with numerous stars and Hall of Famers of the era.

 It was designed to stand out with its bright red colors and impeccable photographs.
 The front showcased an action shot or portrait of the player with colorful red borders accented by white/black/grey dots.
-Its reverse side was horizontal and showcased the player’s career stats, personal information, and career highlights.
+Its reverse side is horizontal and showcased the player’s career stats, personal information, and career highlights.

 Its extensive checklist ensured several subsets were well represented.
 These included